xingshuangs/iot-communication/tutorial/README-S7-EN.md

 ## Server Tutorial (S7Any address)

-- By default, the server supports area I, Q, M, T, C and DB1, each includes 65536 bytes.
+- By default, the server supports area I, Q, M, T, C and DB1, each area includes 65536 bytes.
 - The server can customize the DB area and add it at will.
 - Currently, only read and write operations are supported.